Summary

-If you no longer require a person for a role in your company or your company is wound up, restructured or relocating, you may consider making the employee redundant.
-Redundancy is a situation where an employee’s role is no longer required due to changes in your business operations.
-However, the redundancy must be genuine.
+Redundancy occurs when an employee’s role is no longer required due to changes in your business operations, such as a restructure, relocation or wind-up.
+However, the redundancy must be genuine, and you must follow a lawful process.
 Otherwise, you risk facing an unfair dismissal claim from your affected employees.
 Hence, this article explains what you can do if you want to make a role within your business redundant.

 As an employer, understand your essential employment obligations with this free LegalVision factsheet.